Venâncio da Silva Moura

 Venâncio da Silva Moura (February 24, 1942 – March 6, 1999) was the Minister of External Relations of Angola from 1992 until a government reshuffle in January 1999 shortly before his death.
 Born in Uíge Province, he earned a law degree in Portugal.
 After Angola's independence, he served in the MPLA diplomatic corps.
-In 1994, he signed the Lusaka Protocol on behalf the Angolan government.
+In 1994, he signed the Lusaka Protocol on behalf of the Angolan government.